-Antibodies may be detected in your blood for several weeks after you recover from COVID-19.
-Although these antibodies might provide some immunity to the COVID-19 virus, there's currently not enough evidence to know how long these antibodies last or whether past infection with the virus protects you from getting another infection.
-Studies on COVID-19 antibodies are ongoing to learn more about immunity.
+Antibodies may be detected in your blood for several months or more after you recover from COVID-19.
+Although these antibodies probably provide some immunity to the COVID-19 virus, there's currently not enough evidence to know how long the antibodies last or to what extent past infection with the virus helps protect you from getting another infection.
+Though rare, there are some confirmed and suspected cases of reinfection.
+Studies on COVID-19 antibodies as well as other components of the immune system are ongoing to learn more about immunity.

 Antibody tests may detect certain types of antibodies related to the COVID-19 virus:

 - Binding antibodies.
 These widely available antibody tests detect whether you've developed any antibodies in response to a COVID-19 infection.
 But they don't indicate how extensive or effective your immune response is.